 Libby Jacobs began serving on the Iowa Utilities Board on May 1, 2011.
 She was appointed by Governor Terry Branstad to fill a term that runs through April 30, 2017.
-Additionally, Branstad appointed Jacobs Chair of the board.
+Additionally, Governor Branstad appointed Jacobs Chair of the Board.
 She serves in that capacity from May 1, 2011 to April 30, 2015.

-Jacobs has been recognized with several honors including the 2008 West Des Moines Citizen of the Year, 2008 Drake University Outstanding Master of Public Administration Alumnus Award, 2008 Greater Des Moines Leadership Institute Business Leadership Award, 2005 Iowa Grocers Association Legislative Leadership Award, and the 2001 Des Moines Business Record Woman of Influence.
+Jacobs has been recognized with several honors, including the 2008 West Des Moines Citizen of the Year, 2008 Drake University Outstanding Master of Public Administration Alumnus Award, 2008 Greater Des Moines Leadership Institute Business Leadership Award, 2005 Iowa Grocers Association Legislative Leadership Award, and the 2001 Des Moines Business Record Woman of Influence.

 Jacobs earned her Bachelor of Arts degree “With Distinction” in political science from the University of Nebraska—Lincoln and a Master’s of Public Administration degree from Drake University.
 She and her husband, Steve, reside in West Des Moines and have two adult daughters.